 Pay Your Part B Deductible, Save BIG!

-If you would be willing to pay that Part B deductible yourself, you could keep that $126.16 in your own pocket.
+If you would be willing to pay that Part B deductible yourself, you could keep more money in your pocket.
 The Part B deductible will get paid to Medicare whether you pay directly with a Plan G or by letting the insurance company pay it through a Plan F with a convenience fee tacked on.
 There is no need to donate it to the insurance company’s coffers.

 Why The Big Difference In Premium?